Generic Name: buprenorphine transdermal (skin patch) (BUE pre NOR feen)

 Do not drink alcohol.
 Dangerous side effects or death could occur.

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how buprenorphine will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how buprenorphine transdermal will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Buprenorphine transdermal side effects